aws/aws-cli/awscli/examples/medical-imaging/list-tags-for-resource.rst

         }
     }

-For more information, see `Tagging resources with AWS HealthImaging`_ in the *AWS HealthImaging Developers Guide*.
+For more information, see `Tagging resources with AWS HealthImaging <https://docs.aws.amazon.com/healthimaging/latest/devguide/tagging.html>`__ in the *AWS HealthImaging Developer Guide*.

-.. _`Tagging resources with AWS HealthImaging`: https://docs.aws.amazon.com/healthimaging/latest/devguide/tagging.html